-1. Gold ETF or Gold Exchange Trade FundGold Exchange Traded Funds or Gold ETFs are open-ended mutual fund schemes based on the ever-fluctuating cost of gold.
-The physical gold doesn’t generate income and the making charges too are high.
+1. Gold ETF or Gold Exchange Trade FundGold Exchange Traded Funds, or Gold ETFs are open-endedmutual fund schemes based on the ever-fluctuating cost of gold.
+The physical gold doesn’t generate income, and the making charges are high.
 Hence, they expose investors to the gold market.
-It is a good investment which can beat inflation in long-term.
+It is a good investment which can beat inflation in the long-run.
 Besides, gold is a less volatile asset than equities.
 One Gold ETF unit is equal to 1 gram gold.
-So, it gives you dual benefit of stock trading as well as gold investments.
-Some fund houses capitalizes in gold bullion, and hence, they must keep a close watch on the market performance.
+So, it gives you the dual benefit of stock trading as well as gold investments.
+Some fund houses capitalise on gold bullion, and hence, they must keep a close watch on the market performance.
 As the price of gold rises, the value of Gold ETFs too increases and vice versa.
-Therefore, it doesn’t compromise on the purity and is promises uniform availability across the country.
+Therefore, it doesn’t compromise on purity and is promises uniform availability across the country.

 2. Who should invest in Gold ETFsGold ETFs suit investors who wish to diversify their portfolio with some exposure to gold.
 It is a low-risk investment that suits conservative investors.
 The money you invest goes towards standard gold bullion of 99.5% purity.
 Hence, even if these ETFs trade on a stock exchange (like company shares), it is a low-risk investment.
 Not all gold investors may want to deal with storage and additional taxes.
 Such people can opt for this.
 You may start with 1 gram of gold, which is one unit.

 a.
 FlexibilityYou can purchase gold ETFs online and place it in your Demat account.
 The asset management company trades them on a stock exchange, and you can enter/exit quickly.
 Therefore, they are just like physical gold, even in Demat format.